-- A. Students will form small groups of 5 students and prepare a presentation to reflect, evaluate, and consolidate their learning experience in the service projects.

-Suggested Outline: - i.
-Understanding the elderly in the Northern District: Identifying the "problems," "needs," and "assets" of the elderly and the community.
+Group Presentation II (Project • Students will form small groups of 5 students and prepare a presentation to reflect, evaluate, and consolidate their learning experience in the service projects.
+30 Evaluation) Suggested Outline: A. Understanding the elderly in the Northern District: Identifying the "problems," "needs," and "assets" of the elderly and the community.
 How did you explore these problems, needs, and assets (e.g., literature review, observation, visits, agency visits)?
 Can you truly understand the elderly?
-How can understanding be improved? - ii.
-Analyzing the health and falling accidents among the elderly: Examining the health and falling accident situations of the elderly.
+How can understanding be improved?
+B. Analyzing the health and living problems among the elderly: Examining loneliness situations of the elderly.
 What are their needs?
-To what extent is loneliness related to their problems?
-How does the above analysis relate to your group's intervention? - iii.
-Evaluating the impacts of your intervention: Describing and analyzing your solutions/interventions and evaluating their impacts on the elderly.
+To what extent is loneliness related to their health problems?
+How does the above analysis relate to your group's intervention?
+C. Evaluating the impacts of your intervention: Describing and analyzing your solutions/interventions and evaluating their impacts on the elderly.
 Assessing the strengths and weaknesses of the intervention.
-Can it bring about changes in their health and reduce the risk of falling?
+Can it bring about changes in their health and reduce their loneliness?
 Will these changes be sustainable?
-How can the intervention be improved? - B. The presentation should last approximately 25 minutes and be followed by a 10-minute Q&A session. - C. The presentation PowerPoint should be submitted via the Blackboard system before midnight (11:59 pm) on the date of the presentation (12/4/2024).
+How can the intervention be improved? • The presentation should last approximately 25 minutes and be followed by a 10-minute Q&A session. • The presentation PowerPoint should be submitted via the Blackboard system before midnight (11:59 pm) on the date of the presentation (5/4/2025) (Fri).
+Peer assessment will be conducted after Group Presentation as an additional reference for instructor's assessment Individual Reflection Journals Each student is required to write a reflection journal to document their learning from the service project.
+The journal should include reflections on, but not limited to, the following aspects: 30 A. Personal level: Reflect on whether the service project has brought about any changes in you.
+Have you experienced any personal growth or transformation as a result of your involvement in the project?
+B. Do you believe that the intervention approach is effective and aligned with the desired outcomes?
+Are there any important aspects of the intervention that are missing or could be improved upon?
+C. Lessons learned from the project/service: Share any specific values, knowledge, or skills that you have gained through your participation in the project.
+Reflect on the insights and experiences acquired during visits or interactions related to the project.
+The length of the reflection journal should be 1500 characters in Chinese or 1000 words in English.
+It should follow the APA style format, using Times New Roman font, 12-point size, and 1.5 line spacing.
+The softcopy of the journal should be submitted to BlackBoard before 23:59 on 14/4/2025 (Monday).
+Please name the file as "your full name-assignment type," for example, "Chan Tai Man-RJ" to facilitate the management of submission files Participation Active participation and involvement of students in the service learning process are crucial.
+Their engagement in the preparation, delivery, and evaluation of the service will be assessed by the group tutor.
+Additionally, their participation in discussions during lectures will be evaluated by the instructor.
+10